gabrielelana/vim-markdown/spec/features/autolinks.md

-URLs like http://google.com get autolinked
+URL like http://google.com gets auto linked

+URL may contain punctuation http://example.com/foo,bar,baz

+URL may be preceded by punctuation !http://example.com/foo,bar,baz so the exclamation point is not part of the URL

+URL are terminated by punctuation so http://example.com/foo, the comma is not part of the URL

+URL may contain parenthesis http://example.com/(foo)?foo[1]=bar&foo[2]=baz

-Email addresses bill@microsoft.com get autolinked
+Email addresses bill@microsoft.com get auto linked

 Pull requests and issues are linked #42 could be preceded by symbols \#42